Drexel-UHC/covid_inequities_project/Vaccination/totals/README.md

 # totals/

-This folder contains the vaccination data presented on the dashboard including: vaccination rates by ZCTA and by Race/Ethnicity.
+This folder contains the cumulative  vaccination data presented on the dashboard including: vaccination rates by ZCTA and by Race/Ethnicity.
 Please see below for details about each file.

 ## byRace_vacc_bchc.csv